piperamirez/mars-rover-go/README.md

 1. Write a test that fails
 2. Write only enough code for it to pass
-3. If possible improve code quality
+3. If possible improve code quality (refactoring)